-When a researcher identifies possible subject confounds while doing a prospective study, a good strategy is to

-- a. randomize the assignment of subjects so are to break any correlation between them and the independent variable - b. screen off the confounds so that they do not influence the dependent variable - c. match subjects in the different groups in terms of these variables - d. lock the confounding variables so that they cannot affect the outcome
+When a researcher identifies possible subject confounds while doing a prospective study, a good strategy is to a randomize the assignment of subjects so are to break any correlation between a. randomize the assignment of subjects so are to break any correlation between them and the independent variable b. screen off the confounds so that they do not influence the dependent variable c. match subjects in the different groups in terms of these variables d. lock the confounding variables so that they cannot affect the outcome